She’s Gotta Have It (1986)

 Review:

-Labeling Spike Lee’s debut film a “love triangle” is technically inaccurate; it’s really the story of a love quadrangle, with Nola Darling (Johns) finding cumulative sexual satisfaction through her triumvirate of disparate lovers: comedic Mars (Lee), narcissistic Greer (Terrell), and sincere Jamie (Hicks).
-Lee’s treatment of his female protagonist is refreshingly respectful — he portrays Nola as nothing but honest in her desire for sex with many men, and, though none of her lovers are happy with her decision, we admire Nola for being true to herself.
-While the acting in She’s Gotta Have It is clearly student-film quality, this doesn’t really matter, given that each of the lead characters is unique and compelling to watch.
-She’s Gotta Have It remains a worthy predecessor to Lee’s breakthrough movie of three years later (Do the Right Thing, 1989).
+Spike Lee’s treatment of his female protagonist in his debut film, about an independent-minded woman (Johns) who finds cumulative sexual satisfaction through her triumvirate of disparate lovers — comedic Mars (Lee), narcissistic Greer (Terrell), and sincere Jamie (Hicks) — is refreshingly respectful.
+He portrays Nola (Johns) as nothing but honest in her desire for sex with many men, and while none of her lovers are happy with her decision, we admire Nola for being true to herself.
+While the acting in She’s Gotta Have It is clearly student-film quality, we remain invested in the story given the uniqueness of these characters.
+She’s Gotta Have It remains a worthy predecessor to Lee’s breakthrough movie of three years later (Do the Right Thing, 1989), and is worth a look by film fanatics.

 Redeeming Qualities and Moments: